The Community Development Office is working on the following special projects (scroll down for more information):

 Also new, the revised regulations will allow for a second classification of Driveways called “Temporary Access Points”, with simplified construction standards.
 A Temporary Access Point permit might be utilized if a property owner wanted to have a pool installed in the back yard or to manage a wood lot over the course of several weeks, if the best point to reach their land was from a location other than the driveway.
 A Temporary Access Point permit would not require any paving, but will ensure the Town’s roadway system is protected by requiring a basic construction entrance/exit be installed.
 A construction entrance/exit will prevent mud and debris from being tracked onto a roadway, into our stormwater system, and will protect the edge of pavement from damage.

 If you have any questions please contact Sarah Marchant at firstname.lastname@example.org or 673.6041.
-The Planning Board will officially hold a public hearing on the proposed Driveway Regulations in February or March.
+The Planning Board will officially hold a public hearing on May 21st for adoption of the proposed Driveway Regulations.
 Your questions and feedback are welcome!

 Round II Community Planning Grant